Dual Extrapolation for Sparse Generalized Linear Models: A seminal example: the Lasso case

-\begin{remark}[{Connection with primal-dual techniques}] The goal of our construction is to improve convergence for the primal, by constructing a better dual certificate which provides a tighter stopping criterion and quicker identification of features active at optimum.
+The goal of our construction is to improve convergence for the primal, by constructing a better dual certificate which provides a tighter stopping criterion.
 In our scheme, the primal iterates directly influence the dual ones -- either through the link equation (residuals rescaling), either through extrapolation -- but (apart from the influence of screening or working set selection), the primal iterates do not depend on the dual ones.
 An alternative technique to improve convergence in the dual would be to solve simultaneously the primal and the dual.
 The objective function in \Cref{eq:sparse_glm} is $F(X\beta) + \lambda \normin{\beta}_1$, hence since strong duality holds, an equivalent saddle point formulation is \begin{problem}

-\end{problem} Using a non-accelerated primal-dual algorithm \citep{Arrow_Hurwicz_Uzawa58}, \ie combining a proximal gradient step to minimize the Lagrangian $\cL$ in $\beta$ and an (exact) maximization step of $\cL$ in $\theta$ is exactly proximal gradient descent, with dual point created through link equation.
-Indeed, these updates read
+\end{problem} To solve this problem, the primal-dual Arrow-Hurwicz \citep{Arrow_Hurwicz_Uzawa58} method alternates proximal maximization steps in $\theta$ and proximal minimization steps in $\beta$.
+Here, the maximization step can even be performed exactly, yielding:

 and the last line is equivalent to $\theta^{(t + 1)} = - \nabla F (X\beta^{(t + 1)}) / \lambda$ \citep[Cor.
 1.4.4]{Hiriart-Urruty_Lemarechal93b}, as in \Cref{eq:KKT}.
 Using inertial variants of the scheme \eqref{eq:primal_dual}, such as the one by \citet{Chambolle_Pock11} is a potential lead, which we do not investigate further.
 In our opinion, a more promising direction of research would be to design extrapolation methods for the primal-dual coordinate descent method of \citet{Fercoq_Bianchi15}, which is left to future work.
-Finally, we are not aware of algorithms working directly in the dual; a reason for that is that getting feasible iterates by other means than rescaling requires the knowledge of the projection onto $\Delta_X$, which is as difficult as the primal (see \cite{Tibshirani17} on this matter). \cite{Dunner_Forte_Takac_Jaggi16} use a so-called \emph{``Lipschitzing trick''} to make the dual unconstrained, but the rough bound $\lambda \normin{\hat \beta}_1 \leq F(\mathbf{0}_n)$ they used is likely to lead to poor values of convergence rate constants in practice. \end{remark}
+Finally, we are not aware of algorithms working directly in the dual; a reason for that is that getting feasible iterates by other means than rescaling requires the knowledge of the projection onto $\Delta_X$, which is as difficult as the primal (see \cite{Tibshirani17} on this matter). \cite{Dunner_Forte_Takac_Jaggi16} use a so-called \emph{``Lipschitzing trick''} to make the dual unconstrained, but the rough bound $\lambda \normin{\hat \beta}_1 \leq F(\mathbf{0}_n)$ they used is likely to lead to poor values of convergence rate constants in practice.